Combustion-is-fun/Combustion-is-fun.github.io/InterestingBytes/articles/online_privacy.md

 ### Password manager

 #### Proton Pass
-Available as a browser extention.
+Available as a browser extension.
 ### Cloud storage
 Available as a web app.
 #### Proton Drive